 Committee Co-Chairs will succeed their committee chairs at the end of each annual term.

-Committee Co-Chairs will be appointed by the incoming President.
+Committee Co-Chairs will be appointed by the Committee Chair and approved by the President.

-If a Co-Chair declines to succeed to the Chair, then the incoming president will appoint a new Chair.
+If a Co-Chair declines to succeed to the Chair, then the President will appoint a new Chair.

 Ad-hoc committees will be appointed as needed by the President.